 - i.
-Approved Crossing Methods - a) Augured with carrier pipe and casing.
+Approved Crossing Methods - a) Augered with carrier pipe and casing.
 Casing will be augured steel pipe. - b) Open cut still requiring casing pipe.
-Casing pipe can be corrugated metal pipe (CMP) or steel pipe. - c) Tunneling - ii.
-Requirements - a) Carrier pipe shall be installed through the casing pipe using pipe insulators with spacing via manufacturer's specifications. - b) Cased crossings will require end treatment with filter fabric. - c) Annular space between the casing and the carrier pipe to be treated as specified in the construction drawings and approved by the Engineer. - d) Tunnel method requires use of tunnel liner plates, which are supplied with grout nipples.
-Grouting is done between the casing and the earth.
+Casing pipe can be corrugated metal pipe (CMP) or steel pipe. - c) Trenchless methods (including microtunnelling) - ii.
+Requirements - a) Carrier pipe shall be installed through the casing pipe using pipe insulators with spacing via manufacturer's specifications. - b) Cased crossings will require end treatment with filter fabric. - c) Annular space between the casing and the carrier pipe to be treated as specified in the construction drawings and approved by the Engineer.